PranavKrishnan1/Protein-location-prediction/README.md

 Dataset is obtained from UCI Machine Learning Repository. (https://archive.ics.uci.edu/ml/datasets/Yeast)

 The dataset was created and maintained by:
-Kenta Nakai
+Kenta Nakai,
-Institue of Molecular and Cellular Biology
+Institue of Molecular and Cellular Biology,
-Osaka, University
+Osaka University